theQRL/go-zond/cmd/zvm/README.md

 ## State transition tool (`t8n`)

-The `evm t8n` tool is a stateless state transition utility.
+The `zvm t8n` tool is a stateless state transition utility.
 It is a utility which can

 1. Take a prestate, including